Sexual Exploitation of PatientsCategories: Ethics and Professionalism Adopted: May 1991 | Amended: Jan 2021

 - Requesting details of sexual history or sexual likes or dislikes when not clinically indicated for the type of examination or consultation.

-Sexual violation may include physical sexual contact between a physician and patient, whether or not initiated by the patient, and engaging in any conduct with a patient that is sexual or may be reasonably interpreted as sexual, including but not limited to:
+Sexual violation may include physical sexual contact between a licensee and patient, whether or not initiated by the patient, and engaging in any conduct with a patient that is sexual or may be reasonably interpreted as sexual, including but not limited to:

 - Sexual intercourse, genital to genital contact;